2025-2026

 Antiretroviral drugs, drug devices, and drug products

-View status on https://leginfo.legislature.ca.gov/ Yes Bill amended – 5/23/2025 – Amended language narrows the mandate to require coverage without cost sharing for only preexposure prophylaxis under grandfathered and nongrandfathered plans.
+View status on https://leginfo.legislature.ca.gov/ Yes Bill amended – 6/24/2025 – Amended language narrows the mandate to require coverage without cost sharing for only preexposure prophylaxis under grandfathered and nongrandfathered plans.
 Because coverage for preexposure prophylaxis is already required under the California and Federal Preventive Service Acts, the bill would only impact grandfathered plans.
 The amendments would result in a decrease in the projected fiscal impact from CHBRP’s analysis.
+In addition, amended language defines a long-acting drug, drug device, or drug product as not therapeutically equivalent to a long-acting drug, drug device, or drug product with a different duration.
+Although there are currently a limited number of antiretroviral drugs formulated with the same ingredients but with different durations, there are extended duration formulations of antiretroviral drugs in development.
+In the long-term, if these developments are successful, the amended language would prohibit these extended duration formulations from being subject to prior authorization and step therapy and would increase the fiscal impact of the bill.
 All other portions of CHBRP’s analysis remain relevant.

 AB 575 Arambula